How to Protect Your Credit and Online Data From Fraud—A Year After The Equifax Breach

 Check this out, too: our SoFi Money product fights against fraud by using two-factor authentication to protect access to your account through the SoFi website or mobile app.

 SoFi Money is a cash management account.
-Pay no account fees, and get unlimited reimbursed ATM fees, as well as P2P payments, bill pay, and more.
+Pay no account fees and no ATM fees at 55,000+ ATMs worldwide, as well as P2P payments, bill pay, and more.
 The fee structure and interest rate are variable and subject to change.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.